lawrennd/snippets/_ml/includes/clustering.md

 \newslide{Clustering vs Vector Quantisation}

-* Clustering expects gaps between groups in data density
+\slides{* Clustering expects gaps between groups in data density
 * Vector quantization may not require density gaps
 * For practical purposes, both involve:
   * Allocating points to groups
   * Determining optimal number of groups
+}

 \notes{There is a subtle but important distinction between clustering and vector quantisation.
 In true clustering, we typically expect to see reductions in data density between natural groups - essentially, gaps in the data that separate different clusters.
 This definition isn't universally applied though, and vector quantization may partition data without requiring such density gaps.
 For our current discussion, we'll treat them similarly, focusing on the common challenges they share: how to allocate points to groups and, more challengingly, how to determine the optimal number of groups.}

 \newslide{$k$-means Clustering}

-* Simple iterative clustering algorithm
+\slides{* Simple iterative clustering algorithm
 * Key steps:
   1. Initialize with random centers
   2. Assign points to nearest center
   3. Update centers as cluster means
-  4. Repeat until stable
+  4. Repeat until stable}

 \notes{The $k$-means algorithm provides a straightforward approach to clustering data.
 It requires two key elements: a set of $k$ cluster centres and a way to assign each data point to a cluster.
 The algorithm follows a simple iterative process: